-- Coverage of Medicare Parts A, B, and supplemental Part C plan benefits will be furnished at non-contracted facilities within a specified period of time.
+- Coverage of Medicare Parts A, B, and Supplemental plan benefits will be supplied at non-contracted facilities.

-- Applicable requirements for gatekeeper referrals will be waived in full during a specified time.
+- Applicable requirements for gatekeeper referrals will be waived in full.

-- Customers will receive the same cost sharing at non-contracted facilities as they would at plan-contracted facilities during a specified period of time.
+- Customers will get the same cost sharing at non-contracted facilities as they would at plan-contracted facilities.

-- Changes that benefit the customer will be effective immediately without the 30-day notification requirement during time specified.
+- Changes that help the customer will be effective right away without the 30-day notice requirement.

-- We will consider exceptions when required policy, contract, or other rules are not met as a result of this disaster, including where a customer is displaced from their home and is unable to obtain non-emergency medical services from a network health care provider.
+- We will consider exceptions when required policy, contract, or other rules are not met as a result of this disaster, such as when a customer is displaced from their home and is not able to get non-emergency health care from a network health care provider.

 Medicare Part D Prescription Drug Plans

-Cigna will exercise some operational discretion as to how the “refill-too-soon” edits are lifted during a disaster or emergency, as long as access to Part D drugs is provided at the point-of-sale.
-Cigna will continue to lift these edits until the termination of a public health emergency, or the end of a declared disaster or emergency.
-In the case of a public health emergency, it terminates when the emergency no longer exists or upon the expiration of the 90-calendar-day period beginning from the initial declaration, whichever occurs first.
+Cigna will decide as to how the “refill-too-soon” edits are lifted during a disaster or emergency, as long as access to Part D drugs is given at the point-of-sale.
+Cigna will continue to lift these edits until the end of a public health emergency, or the end of a declared disaster or emergency.
+In the case of a public health emergency, it ends when the emergency no longer exists or at the end of the 90-calendar-day period starting from the initial declaration, whichever occurs first.

 For major disasters or emergencies, Cigna will:

-- Pay particular attention to the closure of disaster or emergency incident periods listed on the Federal Emergency Management Agency (FEMA) website.
-If 30-calendar-days from the initial declaration the incident period has not officially closed, Cigna is not required to extend the implementation of the edits, but may consider the extension.
-Cigna will work closely with customers who indicate they are still displaced or otherwise impacted by the disaster or emergency.
+- Pay attention to the closure of disaster or emergency incident periods listed on the Federal Emergency Management Agency (FEMA) website.
+If after 30-calendar-days from the initial declaration the incident period has not officially closed, Cigna is not required to extend the implementation of the “refill-too-soon” edits, but may consider an extension.
+Cigna will work with customers who inform us they are still impacted by the disaster or emergency.